thisisandreeeee/unicorn-data-science/CONTRIBUTING.md

 ```

 ## Attribution

-This set of contributing guidelines is adapted from [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted).
+These contributing guidelines are adapted from [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted).